markwest1972/voice-controlled-zumo/notes.md

 http://wolfpaulus.com/jounal/embedded/raspberrypi_webcam/#comments - streaming webcam

-#Other#
+##Other##

-/dev/ttyAMA0 : Serial port for Johnny-Five when using Arduberry.
+**/dev/ttyAMA0**: Serial port for Johnny-Five when using Arduberry.

-Pan / Tilt - try for 10 degrees, use center to bring camera back, use range to control movement.
+**Pan / Tilt**: - try for 10 degrees, use center to bring camera back, use range to control movement.
 Also use VBAT for Power otherwise Raspberry PI resets.

 Pan - Right (45) — Left (135) - Centre (85) - nine grades
 Tilt - Up (35) - Down (125) - Centre (80) -